-Before coming to Denison, I was a faculty member in Sociology and Women’s & Gender Studies at Wake Forest University, Colgate University, and the University of Pittsburgh, where I taught courses on gender, sexuality, social movements, and culture.
-Mentoring and supporting students was my favorite part of my job as a professor, so I’m excited that my new role will allow me to continue that work with Denison students.
+Prior to working at Denison, she was a faculty member in Sociology and Women’s & Gender Studies at Wake Forest University, Colgate University, and the University of Pittsburgh, where she taught courses on gender, sexuality, social movements, urban studies, and culture.

 - Creasap, Kimberly.
 2016.
 “Finding the Movement: The Geographies of Social Movement Scenes” International Journal of Sociology and Social Policy, 36 (11/12).